AdobeDocs/campaign-standard.en/help/developing/using/step-3--verify-the-extension.md

 ---
-title: Step 3 Verify the extension
+title: "Step 3: Verify the extension"
-seo-title: Step 3 Verify the extension
+seo-title: "Step 3: Verify the extension"
-description: Step 3 Verify the extension
+description: "Step 3: Verify the extension"
 seo-description: Learn how to access to the extended field with the Rest API.
-uuid: 19e9fc39-2379-45d4-97a5-780fe5b19147
+uuid: d713a985-208e-4382-bc9b-dacdfb2d6a30
 content-encoding: ISO-8859-1
 aemsrcnodepath: /content/help/en/campaign/standard/developing/using/step-3--verify-the-extension
 contentOwner: sauviat